 On 11 June 1958 Griffiths took charge of the Yugoslavia versus France fixture at the 58 finals, which the former won by 3 goals to 2.
 On 24 June he was in charge of the semi-final as Brazil courtesy of a Pele hat trick defeated France by 5 goals to 2.

-Griffiths published a book in 1958 called 'The Man in the Middle', it contained 152 pages but had poor reviews from the sporting press for the lack of football content.
+Griffiths published a book in 1958 called 'The Man in the Middle', it contained 152 pages but had poor reviews from the sporting press for the lack of football content, the book was dedicated to his wife Violet (Green ) and many references were made to her.

 Griffiths refereed the Welsh equivalent of the F A Cup Final on six occasions.
 He was also the first referee to be given dispensation to continue his career at top level when he reached the retirement age of 47, all owing to his extreme fitness.

-Sandy Griffiths died at the Royal Gwent Hospital on 21 January 1974, having fallen ill the day after his 65th birthday, he was due for retirement and was assistant headmaster at Durham Road Junior School in Newport at the time of his death, he left a widow.
+Sandy Griffiths died at the Royal Gwent Hospital on 21 January 1974, having fallen ill the day after his 65th birthday, he was due for retirement and was assistant headmaster at Durham Road Junior School in Newport at the time of his death, his wife Violet outlived him.

 On 24 January 2014 legendary Welsh referee Clive Thomas unveiled a Blue Plaque in honour of Sandy Griffiths at Ty Ebbw Fach, Six Bells, Monmouthshire.